DuFanYin/IS212-G8T4/README.md

 ```

 ### Database Setup
-The project uses MongoDB Atlas with three databases:
+The project uses MongoDB Atlas with two databases:
 - `is212_dev`: Development database
 - `is212_test`: Testing database